 What was once relegated to infants and small children is becoming the craze among adults across the globe.
 Nothing more than glorified baby wipes, adults around the world are singing the praises of wet wipes.

 Many brands label their wet wipes as “flushable”, but how true is this?
-The answer to this isn’t a simple yes or no, unfortunately, and involves the ACCC, a legal battle and even touches on microplastics and their environmental impact.
+The answer to the question of “Are flushable wipes actually flushable?” isn’t a simple yes or no. And getting to the, ahem, bottom of the question involves the ACCC, a legal battle and even touches on microplastics and their environmental impact.

-The marketing on the packaging might say “flushable”, indicating to you as a consumer that they’re safe to flush down your toilet.
+The marketing on the packaging might say “flushable toilet wipes”, indicating to you as a consumer that they’re safe to flush down your toilet.
 Your water service provider, however, probably has a different opinion.

 According to Sydney Water, up to 75% of blockages involve wipes and they spend upwards of $8 million removing 500 tonnes of wet wipes every year.
 And this number is only growing!

 Ever heard of a fatberg?
 Congealed masses of fats, grease and you guessed it, wet wipes are becoming an increasingly common problem in the wastewater system industry.

 While machines can extract the bulk of the fatberg, workers still need to go in manually and remove what’s left over.
 This is the last thing workers in water services want to spend their day doing.

 In light of all of this, we’d have to say that flushable wipes should not be flushed down the toilet.
 We recommend sticking to only flushing the “Three Ps”- pee, poo and (toilet) paper!